gsdlvr99/GetCleanDataProject/Codebook.md

 	activity-	LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS

 **NUM**
-Each of the following variables is the mean of its respective variable from the original dataset.
-For example, 	mean_timebodyacceleration_meanx is the mean of timebodyacceleration_meanx.
+Each of the following variables is the mean of its respective mean or standard deviation variable.
+For example, mean_timebodyacceleration_meanx is the mean of timebodyacceleration_meanx; mean_timebodyacceleration_stdevx is the mean of timebodyacceleration_stdevx, and so on.

 	mean_timebodyacceleration_meanx